On the collapsing of Calabi-Yau manifolds and K\"ahler-Ricci flows: Introduction

 where $\omega_{\rm can}:=\omega_N+\ddbar\vp$ is a K\"ahler metric on $N^\circ$ and $\vp\in C^0(N)$ (for continuity, see \cite{CGZ,DZ,GGZ}).
 After earlier work in \cite{To0,GTZ,TWY,HT,HT2}, it was very recently shown in \cite{HT3} that $\omega(t)\to f^*\omega_{\rm can}$ in $C^{\infty}_{\rm loc}(M^\circ,g_M)$.

 In \cite{STZ} it was proved that the metric completion $(Z,d_Z)$ of $(N^\circ, \omega_{\rm can})$ is a compact metric space and that $(M,\omega(t))\to (Z,d_Z)$ in the Gromov-Hausdorff topology (see also \cite{GTZ2,TZ2} for earlier results in this direction).
 The following questions, raised in \cite{To2,To3,To4,GTZ2}, remain open in general: \begin{conj} In the Calabi-Yau setup, the Gromov-Hausdorff limit is homeomorphic to $N$.
-Furthermore, $Z\backslash N^\circ$ has real Hausdorff codimension at least $2$ inside $(Z,d_Z)$. \end{conj} The homeomorphism statement was proved in \cite{STZ} when $N$ is smooth, and the full conjecture is known when $N$ is a curve \cite{GTZ2}, or when $M$ is hyperk\"ahler \cite{TZ2}.
+Furthermore, $Z\backslash N^\circ$ has real Hausdorff codimension at least $2$ inside $(Z,d_Z)$. \end{conj} The homeomorphism statement was proved in \cite{STZ} when $N$ is smooth, and the full conjecture is known when $N$ is a curve \cite{GTZ2}, or when $M$ is hyperk\"ahler \cite{TZ2}, or when $N$ is smooth and $D^{(1)}$ has simple normal crossings \cite{GTZ3}.

+We remark that the choice of path $f^*[\omega_N]+e^{-t}[\omega_N]$ in cohomology originates in \cite{GW}, and is quite analogous to what happens in the K\"ahler-Ricci flow setup below.
+Choosing a different path that approaches $f^*[\omega_N]$ in general results in a different behavior \cite[\S 4.4.4]{FT}, and the existing estimates mostly break down.